sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * The female protagonist has 3 Dex (Crescent) and 2 Str (Bulb)
  * The male protagonist has 2 Dex (Bulb) and 3 Str (Crescent)

-### 3rd PC variant

-If you've got a 3rd player at the table, add a guard character.

-Ask "What's a domestic brand of beer?".
-Use that to create the 3rd character's name.
-The guard can be any gender, has 3 Int, 2 Str, and 1 Dex.

-Let them know that they'll get introduced about 5 minutes into the story.

 ### Introduce Sarrukan's Chamber

 Begin narrating the set-up.